 - Credit risk reflects the risk of losses when one or more counter parties fail to meet all or part of their obligations towards the Bank.
 Credit risk could stem from both on - and off-balance sheet transactions and from diverse financial instruments such as trade finance products and acceptances, foreign exchange contracts, swaps, investment in bonds, commitments and guarantees. - > SIDBI's primary role is extending financial assistance to MSMEs through Refinance to Banks, NBFCs, MFIs etc. and direct credit through its branch network.
-The overall operations for SIDBI in the lending space are focused on refinance/ institutional lending to Banks/NBFCs/MFIs 93% as on September 30, 2024 and direct lending to MSMEs catering to a fairly niche lending segment.
-The Bank's retail loans to MSMEs accounted for 7% as on September 30, 2024.
+The overall operations for SIDBI in the lending space are focused on refinance/ institutional lending to Banks/NBFCs/MFIs 92% as on March 31, 2025 and direct lending to MSMEs catering to a fairly niche lending segment.
+The Bank's retail loans to MSMEs accounted for 8% as on March 31, 2025.

 - > The Bank has a well laid down Loan Policy for each segment (Refinance as well direct credit to MSMEs).
 The Policy lays down the broad approach which the Bank adopts in respect of different credit processes, credit risk management, control and monitoring and is supplemented by specific circulars, manuals, guidelines issued from time to time.
 The policy gets amended from time to time in the light of changing business and economic environment and is reviewed annually.
-The focus of the Loan Policy is on quality asset growth coupled with growth in net income in each segment of business while maintaining the focus on customer needs. - ➤ Credit Risk Policy: Credit risk policy, strategy, exposure limit framework at portfolio level as also measurement methodologies, risk mitigation at individual Proposal / transaction level, control systems such as Concurrent Audits, etc. form part of the Bank's (a) Policy framework for Institutional Finance (Banks), (b) Policy Framework for SFMC and NBFC Vertical and (c) Loan Policy for Direct Finance.
+The focus of the Loan Policy is on quality asset growth coupled with growth in net income in each segment of business while maintaining the focus on customer needs. - ➤ Credit Risk Policy: Credit risk policy, strategy, exposure limit framework at portfolio level as also measurement methodologies, risk mitigation at individual Proposal / transaction level, control systems such as Concurrent Audits, etc. form part of the Bank's (a) Policy framework for Institutional Finance (Banks), (b) Policy Framework for NBFC Vertical (c) Policy Framework for SFMC and (c) Loan Policy for Direct Finance.